 1. Check your tax refund status on the IRS website

-Additionally, if you've set up an IRS account, you can access additional information by requesting your tax and account transcripts.
+Additionally, if you've set up an IRS account, you can access more information by requesting your tax and account transcripts.
 Some folks swear this is a hack to find out when you'll get your tax refund — and, to be fair, your account transcript does include a log of any recent IRS action — but the IRS says the Where's My Refund? tool is your best bet as it's updated daily, typically overnight.

 2. Use the IRS2Go app for refund updates

 If it’s more convenient than using the website, you can also check your tax refund status using the IRS2Go app, which is available on the Amazon Appstore, the Apple App Store and the Google Play Store.

 The IRS app has several uses beyond checking your refund status, but if that’s all you need to do, select the refund tab and input your personal information.
 Just like the IRS website, you’ll need to provide your Social Security number, filing status and refund amount.
 Then click submit, and you’ll see your refund status.

 Again, you’ll want to make sure it has been at least 24 hours since you e-filed your return or four weeks since you mailed it off.

 Speaking of those extra features, you can also use the IRS2Go app to pay your tax bill, review tax tips and get directions for on-site tax assistance nearby.

 3. Call the IRS directly

 For general status updates on your tax refund, it's probably not a great idea to call the IRS — unless several weeks have passed since you filed.